Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Apply for Business Licenses and Permits

-In addition to forming the LLC, there will likely be various business licenses and permits needed before starting the business.
+In addition to forming the LLC, various business licenses and permits will likely be needed before starting the business.
 Some common registrations include:

 • Business license: Some cities require businesses to obtain licensing before starting.